cj-holmes/scanline/README.md

 library(scanline)
 ```

-Define a function for convenience in the README that will plot the
+Define a function for convenience in this README file that will plot the
 original image and scanline image side by side

 ``` r